naninovel/docs/docs/en/guide/input-processing.md

 If you'd like to customize gamepad legend icons, check out [Xelu's free controller prompts](https://thoseawesomeguys.com/prompts/).
 :::

 Additionally, while in gamepad mode and a modal UI is shown, the first active selectable inside will be focused to prevent focus from getting stuck on a previously selected object.
-This behaviour can be changed by explicitly assigning `Focus Object` of a custom UI or derived component, in which case the UI won't attempt to find a focus object automatically.
+This behavior can be changed by explicitly assigning `Focus Object` of a custom UI or derived component, in which case the UI won't attempt to find a focus object automatically.

 ### Keyboard